run-ai/docs/docs/Administrator/Researcher-Setup/cli-troubleshooting.md

 ### Solution

-The user running the CLI does not have read permissions to the .kube directory
+The user running the CLI does not have read permissions to the `.kube` directory.

 ## When running 'runai logs', the logs are delayed

 By default, Python buffers stdout and stderr, which is not flushed in real-time.
-This may cause logs to appear sometimes minutes after being buffered
+This may cause logs to appear sometimes minutes after being buffered.

 ### Solution

-Set the env var PYTHONUNBUFFERED to any non-empty string or pass -u to Python. e.g. python -u main.py
+Set the env var PYTHONUNBUFFERED to any non-empty string or pass -u to Python. e.g. `python -u main.py`.

 ## Runai list jobs command works but runai submit does not

 ### Solution

 Helm utility is not installed.
-See Run:AI Installation documentation.
+See Run:AI CLI Installation documentation.